What Is Form W-8BEN-E & When Is It Used?

 Bottom Line

-Partnering with international companies is becoming more common and easier.
-But there are compliance hurdles that you need to overcome, including knowing which tax forms you should receive from your international partner.
+The global nature of today’s workforce increases your available talent pool but also creates complexities about the type of employees to hire and how you hire them.
+If you partner with international companies, which is becoming easier and more common, there are compliance hurdles that you need to overcome, including knowing which tax forms you should receive from your international partner.
 If you understand when and how to use IRS Form W-8BEN-E, you can avoid compliance headaches and focus on growing your business.